 Low-Carb Pepperoni Pizza Chicken Bake (Video)

-When you need low-carb and gluten-free comfort food, try this Pepperoni Pizza Chicken Bake!
+Try this Low-Carb Pepperoni Pizza Chicken Bake when you need some low-carb and gluten-free comfort food!
 This is a dinner the whole family will enjoy and it’s also Keto, low-glycemic, and can be South Beach Diet Friendly; use the Diet-Type Index to find more recipes like this one.

 Watch the video to see if you might like to make Low-Carb Pepperoni Pizza Chicken Bake!